linhhonblade/OdooTraining/general-odoo/MRP/manufacturing.md

 ### Master Production Schedule

+- schedule based on lead time and replenishment strategies

 - Demand Forecast: your estimation for the period
 - Actual Demand: The confirmed sales
 - can manually edit the To replenish quantity